-Exclusive: 'High Times' ready to roll with public offering - sources
+'High Times' ready to roll with public offering

 "High Times" magazine has 336,000 print and digital subscribers, as well as events, such as its Cannabis Cup, a music and product festival with awards.

+(This version of the story has been refiled to correct to add company stock instrument code in second paragraph)

-Reporting by Jessica Toonkel in New York; Editing by Lisa Shumaker
+Reporting by Jessica Toonkel in New York; Editing by Lisa Shumaker and Frances Kerry